+New Enrollment:

-New Enrollment: Fees must be paid in advance of childcare received.
+Fees must be paid in advance of childcare received.
 Fees are due on the 1st and 15th each month.
-Fees will be pro-rated as needed for enrollment or disenrollment in the middle of the pay period.
+Fees will be prorated as needed for enrollment or disenrollment in the middle of the pay period.
 Services utilized at the Child Development Center can be changed only once during the calendar year; for example, from full-time care to hourly when offered.

+Discounts:

-Discounts: Families will receive a 20% sibling discount for every child after the first one.
-There are no discounts or credits for vacation/leave or any other extended time away from the center.
+Families will receive a 20% sibling discount for every child after the first one.
+There are no discounts or credits for vacation/leave or any other extended time away from the center nor will there be any credits for early closures due to emergency situations such as inclement weather.
 Annually there will be a holiday credit offered for those who are going to be out of care during the week of Christmas and/or New Year's based on installation schedules as it permits.
 Sign up for this holiday care session is required.

-Payment due date: All continued care program payments will be due on the 1st and 15th of each month.
+Payment due date:

+All continued care program payments will be due on the 1st and 15th of each month.
 If the 1st or 15th falls on a weekend or a federal holiday, payment will be due on the following business day.
 Payment by phone is available for parents on leave or unable to visit the centers on payment due dates.
-If fees are not paid by the 3rd business day after the due date your child will be denied care until fees are current.
+If fees are not paid by the 3rd business day after the due date your child will be denied care until fees are current, however the 5th day after the due date your child will be submitted for disenrollment unless other arrangements have been made with management.

-Late Payment fees: Payments not received on or before the due date will be assessed a \$5.00 late fee per day, until paid.
+Late Payment fees:

+Payments not received on or before the due date will assess a \$5.00 late fee per day, until paid.
+Late fees are non-negotiable when payment is not received by the due date.
+Payments may be made over the phone.

-Denial of services: Delinquent accounts will be denied services beginning on the 3rd business day after the due date, until payment is made, or until an extension is approved by management.
+Denial of services:

+Delinquent accounts will be denied services beginning on the 3rd business day after the due date, until payment is made, or until an extension is approved by management.
 Delinquent accounts will be sent to MCCS Accounting for collection and may result in garnishment of wages.